fidian/presentations/welcome-to-scouts-bsa/index.md

 Notes:

-The worldwide Scouting movement started in London.
+Started in London.
 Robert Baden-Powell published a series of booklets that established games and practices to make youth more fit for adventure and leadership.
 He thought of this program for years after trying to handle improperly trained recruits in the military.

 ----